 It is not hard but it does require a bit of precision.
 First off I should tell you that I use a We R Memory Keepers envelope punch board so I know up front how big my paper needs to be for the size card I will be using it for.
 I then decide what paper goes with the card I have made and use those colors.
 For a 4 1/4″ x 5 1/2″ (A2) card I need a paper that is 8 1/8″ by 8 1/8″.
 I take the paper I will be using and cut it into strips that I will then overlap and adhere together to make a sheet that big, allowing for room for the overlap.
 For a two color envelope that means I need about a 1/2″ overlap for each so cut my paper accordingly.
 Each sheet will be about 5″ wide by 81/8″ long.
 I then adhere them together by overlapping one over the other using a strong glue (not repositionable) such as the Scotch Extra Strength Adhesive Roller, Instant Hold.
 Put the adhesive, VERY CAREFULLY, right next to the edge of one sheet and carefully lay the other sheet on top so they overlap just the width of the adhesive.
 You don’t want the adhesive to overlap the sides or you will have a heck of a mess.
 You then cut the sheet so it is 8 1/8″ by 8 1/8″ square.
 You may have to cut a little off of each side of the paper, you don’t want to cut it all off of one side, unless you want one color to show more than another.
 Then use the envelope punch board just as you always do.
 You do the same thing if you use more than two colors, just making strips that glued together will measure 8 1/8″ for this sized card.
 Adjust accordingly for other sizes.

-I have been making greeting cards for about a year and have literally made hundreds of them.
+I have been making greeting cards for a couple of years and have literally made hundreds of them.
 I like to think they have improved as I have gone along.
 I have learned how to do quite a lot by attending instructional gatherings held by my Stampinup demonstrator but mainly have learned by watching Youtube and clicking on cards I have seen on Pinterest.
 I appreciate the fact that so many people are so generous in sharing the cards they have made and taking the time to show others how they made them.
 Now it is my turn to do the same for others.
 Unfortunately, I am not too good at making web sites.
 That is still very much in the learning stage so please have patience with this disjointed site.

 There is something addictive about this hobby.
 For all that I have spent on supplies I could have bought hundreds of cards at the card store.
 But they would not have the personal touch and I would not have had the fun of coming up with ideas and carrying them out.
 Once you get addicted it is hard to pass up new stamps, inks, tools, dies etc. that are available at Michaels, Joann’s or any of the many places on the web that try to entice you with everything you could possibly think of to make both cards and scrapbooks.